trigvi/telegrammo/README.md

 * Create nginx website configuration, proxying your domain name to (for example) `http://127.0.0.1:<PORT>`.

-* When configuring your nginx website, put the following directive inside `location`:
+* When configuring your nginx website, put the following directive inside `location`.
+It let's our API know the request's IP address so that it can whitelist Telegram IPs on the `/webhook` endpoint.
     ```
     proxy_set_header  X-Real-IP  $remote_addr;
     ```